 A six-wheeler stops in front of the Sugar Hill: it’s the BangOn! task force.
 Men in shorts and vests jump down from the loading platform and schlep spotlights into the disco room.
 Shortly afterwards, a 1996 Dodge Ram Van with a stage on its roof pulls up in the building’s back lot.
 This is the ‘boom-box car’ and it looks like a ghetto blaster on wheels.

-Despite the urgency, everything unfolds with practiced composure.
+Despite the urgency, everything unfolds with practised composure.
 The people at BangOn! have learned to think of events as commando exercises.
 Their mission: crazy parties in unusual locations.
 Ninja warriors duel in warehouses, brass bands play in abandoned grain silos.
 There are bouncy castles for grown-ups and readings by naked poets (If you want to see what we’re talking about, click here - ‘Tommy D Naked Man’).
-Fifteen feet above the floor, they’re screwing a canoe to two steel girders: a stage for the night’s go-go dancers.
+Five metres above the floor, they’re screwing a canoe to two steel girders: a stage for the night’s go-go dancers.

 Tim Monkiewicz is 30, with brown curly hair; the kind of guy you’d book for a beachwear shoot.
 In the disco room, he kneels down in front of the decks and tightens screws.
 He is one of the founders of BangOn!, and the crew’s sound tech.
 Before midnight, he says, there’s never a soul at the party.
 This gives him time to talk about the biggest police bust in BangOn!’s history.
 “Of course, early on everything was illegal.
 We put on parties in the craziest locations.
 We gave out phony addresses to throw the cops off the trail.
 No one was thinking about things like fire exits.
 One time, rotten wooden beams were falling from the ceiling when we turned up the bass.”